 Delirium and Delirium Superimposed on Dementia

-A Person-Centered Approach To Assessment and Management
+A Person-centred Approach To Assessment and Management

 Participants will understand how to assess and manage delirium and delirium superimposed on dementia, will identify challenges and facilitators in their own practice setting to improve care for persons with dementia and delirium and will describe components of age friendly care.